clementducerf/clementducerf/README.md

 My name is Clément Ducerf and I'm a designer 🎨 and front-end developper 👨🏻‍💻 from Paris, France.

-As a developer I help building large ecommerce websites mainly on the Salesforce SFCC ecommerce Framework
+As a developer I help building large e-commerce websites.
+Mainly on the Salesforce SFCC ecommerce Framework.

 | year(s)   | project(s)  |
 | ------------ | ------------ |